Opinion | I finally got to hug my vaccinated friends. It felt like slipping into a warm bath.

 Jack got to me first.
 “I think since we’ve both been vaccinated, we can hug,” he said.

 We hugged.
 And hugged.
-Not to be hysterical but wrapping my arms around these two dear friends bordered on the sacramental.
+Not to be hysterical, but wrapping my arms around these two dear friends bordered on the sacramental.
 We’ve been so consumed with covering our faces, avoiding physical contact, washing and sanitizing, that these first hugs of a new season felt like slipping into a warm bath.
 To embrace another human being without fear was both to surrender to joy and to escape from a tediously long sentence of isolation and withdrawal.

 Jack and Craig, neither of whom tend toward the sentimental, might be surprised to learn of my effusive interpretation of a simple hug.
 Jack has a penchant for data and is practiced at emotional distancing.
 Craig, though more effusive, is similarly trained with a skeptic’s eye and a lethal sense of humor.
 But hugs between friends are special — and our friendship was most special of all, at least in my view.